ON DEMAND AND ONE-ON-ONE!

 Tuition for additional work toward certification TBA

-Joan Melton, PhD, ADVS (Director) is a leading researcher in cross-disciplinary performance techniques and a pioneer in the integration of singing pedagogies and voice/movement training for actors.
-She is the author of three groundbreaking textbooks: Dancing with Voice: A Collaborative Journey across Disciplines (Voice Theatre Solutions 2015), One Voice: Integrating Singing and Theatre Voice Techniques, with Kenneth Tom, PhD (2nd ed., Waveland 2012), and Singing in Musical Theatre: The Training of Singers and Actors (Allworth 2007).
-Joan has worked as a performer, composer, voice coach and/or music director on productions in virtually all media and is an Associate Artist with New York Classical Theatre.
-She is an Emeritus Professor, California State University Fullerton and has taught at leading centers of drama and music in the US, UK, Ireland, Norway, Sweden, Australia and NZ.
-She currently heads research projects in the US and Sweden. www.joanmelton.com
+Joan Melton, PhD, ADVS (Director) is a leading researcher in cross-disciplinary performance techniques and a pioneer in the integration of singing and voice-movement training for actors.
+She is the author of three groundbreaking textbooks: One Voice: Integrating Techniques across Performance Disciplines, with Kenneth Tom, PhD (3rd ed.
+Waveland 2022), Dancing with Voice: A Collaborative Journey across Disciplines (Voice Theatre Solutions 2015), and Singing in Musical Theatre: The Training of Singers and Actors (Allworth 2007).
+Joan has worked as a performer, composer, voice coach and/or music director on productions in virtually all media and is an Artistic Associate with New York Classical Theatre.
+She is an Emeritus Professor, California State University Fullerton and has taught at leading centers of drama and music in the US, UK, Ireland, Norway, Sweden, Australia and New Zealand. www.joanmelton.com

 Jennie Morton BSc (Hons) Osteopathy, MS Psychology (co-founder), began her career as a ballet dancer before moving into musical theatre, film, and television.
-She is now an Osteopath specializing in the treatment of performing artists, and a performance coach for dancers, instrumentalists, and professional voice users.
-She was on the creative team for the MSc Performing Arts Medicine at University College, London, where she is an Honorary Lecturer.
-She provides lectures and workshops internationally for performers, students, teachers, and medical professionals on healthy practice for performing artists, and is on the Board of Directors for the Performing Arts Medicine Association (PAMA).
-Jennie is the Wellness Professor at the Colburn School in Los Angeles and treats performers from an office in West Hollywood.
-She has published numerous articles on health in the performing arts and is the author of three books: The Authentic Performer: Wearing A Mask and the Effect On Health; Dancing Longer, Dancing Stronger; and The Embodied Dancer: A Guide to Optimal Performance. www.jenniemorton.com
+She is now an Osteopath specializing in the treatment of performing artists, and a performance coach.
+Jennie was on the creative team for the MSc Performing Arts Medicine at University College, London, where she is an Honorary Lecturer.
+She provides lectures and workshops internationally for performers, students, teachers, and medical professionals on healthy practice for performing artists, and is on the Board of Directors for the Dance Resource Center.
+Based in LA, she provides online consulting as well as in-person care.
+Jennie has published numerous articles on health in the performing arts and is the author of three books: The Authentic Performer: Wearing A Mask and the Effect On Health; Dancing Longer, Dancing Stronger; and The Embodied Dancer: A Guide to Optimal Performance. www.jenniemorton.com